Why Are Boots For Plus-Size Women So Hard To Find?

-Despite the average apparel size in the U.S. being between 16 and 18, shopping for clothing when you’re plus-size is more often than not cause for frustration.
+Despite the average apparel size in the UK being a size 16, shopping for clothing when you’re plus-size is more often than not cause for frustration.
 Not only are there fewer brands that carry plus-size offerings, but the ones that do rarely give the designs the attention they deserve, leaving most women to decide between body-con dresses and muumuus with little variation in between.
 The clothing that pays attention to trends often comes from fast-fashion brands and, as such, lacks in quality and good fit.
 Not surprisingly, the fashion industry’s lack of concern for the plus-size community isn’t confined to just clothing.
 In fact, the issue is just as apparent in other departments.
 For example, boots.
 Brands — even ones dedicated to serving plus-size women — rarely offer boots that fit them.
 When they do, like with clothing, the options can be limited, styles subpar, and the silhouette ill-fitting.

 Advertisement